jakesays-old/Solenoid-Expressions/Docs/SolenoidExpressions.md

 ### The '\#this' and '\#root' variables

-There are two special variables that are always defined and can be references within the expression: `#this` and `#root`.
+There are two special variables that are always defined and can be reference within the expression: `#this` and `#root`.

 The `#this` variable can be used to explicitly refer to the context for the node that is currently being evaluated: